-Pack the binoculars and a camera to experience Delaware’s fall foliage in all its splendor during a leisurely autumn drive.
+Delaware is beautiful in every season but is especially so during the fall.
 With its location in the heart of the mid-Atlantic, Delaware is perfect for travelers looking to plan a day trip or a weekend jaunt.
 Scenic venues from the coastal areas where migrating birds flock by the thousands to the wooded hills of the north are awaiting your visit.

-Prime season for turning leaves runs from late October through early November in Delaware, giving plenty of time to explore some of traveler's favorite scenic drives:
+Prime season for changing leaves is from mid-October through early November in Delaware, giving plenty of time to explore some of traveler's favorite scenic drives:

-The Brandywine Valley National Scenic Byway : Embark on a spectacular journey through the hilly back roads of northern Delaware as you wind your way past grand mansions and stately museums.
-Start in the heart of downtown Wilmington at Rodney Square, and you’ll soon find yourself passing the gorgeous landscapes of Nemours Estate, Winterthur Museum, Garden & Library and Hagley Museum & Library.
-You’ll also ride through Brandywine Creek State Park, where long stone walls lead to picture-perfect trees turning to red, orange and yellow.
+The Brandywine Valley National Scenic Byway: Embark on a spectacular journey through the hilly back roads of northern Delaware as you wind your way past grand mansions and stately museums.
+Enjoy the gorgeous landscapes of Nemours Estate, Winterthur Museum, Garden & Library and Hagley Museum & Library.
+You’ll also drive through Brandywine Creek State Park, where long stone walls lead to picture-perfect trees turning to red, orange and yellow.

-The Delaware Bayshore Byway : Experience a unique coastal drive that delivers soothing views of the lowlands and wetlands that make Delaware a world-class destination for bird-watchers.
-The two-lane road meanders along the Delaware River and Bay Estuary, passing through the largest preserved coastal marshland on the East Coast.
-Look up, and you’ll see all the leaves changing colors and millions of migrating birds passing through to rest and reinvigorate on their journey south for winter.
-Along the way, embrace the state’s history in spots like Colonial Old New Castle and Fort Delaware State Park.
+The Delaware Bayshore Byway: Experience a unique coastal drive that delivers soothing views of the lowlands and wetlands that make Delaware a world-class destination for birdwatchers.
+Designated a National Scenic Byway in February 2021 for its rich history, the two-lane road meanders along the Delaware River and Bay Estuary, passing through the largest preserved coastal marshland on the East Coast.
+This north-south route of approximately 50 miles connects two National Historic Park sites; the New Castle County Courthouse to the north and John Dickinson Plantation to the south.
+It meanders through nine major publicly-owned natural areas, farms, and nine coastal towns, characterized by a succession of uniquely Delaware landscapes: forest, tidal and non-tidal marshland, areas of significant natural resources and wildlife habitat, historic farms and quaint villages, and working farms.
+Look up, and you’ll see all the leaves changing colors and millions of migrating birds passing through to rest on their journey south for winter.
+Along the way, embrace the state’s history in ports like Historic New Castle and Fort Delaware State Park. (credit: Delaware Greenways)

-The Nanticoke Heritage Byway : Take a trip to see the beautiful rural landscapes of western Sussex County and how they have a way of soothing the soul and inspiring gentle thoughts as new vistas of farm lands and tidy tree lines emerge from around each bend in the road.
+The Nanticoke Heritage Byway: Take a trip to see the beautiful rural landscapes of western Southern Delaware.
+It has a way of soothing the soul and inspiring peaceful thoughts as vistas of farm lands and tidy tree lines emerge around each bend in the road.
 Along the way, quaint towns with rich histories invite exploration.
 The natural beauty and easygoing terrain beckon to travelers to Trap Pond State Park, where the bald cypress trees’ changing colors is a sight to behold.

 Bucket List